You are currently viewing HOW TO CHANGE THE MAXIMUM SPEED OF YOUR DRIVE SYSTEM

 Step 1: Begin by opening Roborun+.
 Figure 3 shows the opening page of Roborun+.

-Step 2: Locate your drive system’s USB port and connect the motor controller to your computer using the USB type B cable, shown below in Figure 4.
+Step 2: Locate your drive system’s USB port and connect the motor controller to your computer using the USB type B cable below in Figure 4.

 Step 3: Start by powering up your drive systems.
-Then, once the motor controller is found, Roborun+ will prompt you to read the controller configuration, select ’Yes,’ displayed in Figure 5.
+Then, once the motor controller is found, Roborun+ will prompt you to read the controller configuration and select ’Yes,’ displayed in Figure 5.

-Step 5: Under Motor 1, expand the Power Adjust tab showing the Max Power Fwd (%) and Max Power Rev (%), shown below in Figure 7.
+Step 5: Under Motor 1, expand the Power Adjust tab showing the Max Power Fwd (%) and Max Power Rev (%) below in Figure 7.

-Step 6: Adjust the ‘Max Power Fwd (%)’, and the ‘Max Power Rev (%)’ settings as needed.
-Reducing the value will reduce the maximum speed for the motor.
-It is not recommended to go below 50% without consulting Conceptual Innovation engineers.
-Bringing the power level down too low can result in the motor stalling too easily and either burning up the motor or the motor controller.
+Step 6: Adjust the ‘Max Power Fwd (%)’ and the ‘Max Power Rev (%)’ settings as needed.
+Reducing the value will reduce the maximum speed of the motor.
+No one recommends you go below 50% without consulting Conceptual Innovation engineers.
+Bringing the power level down too low can result in the motor stalling too quickly and either burning up the motor or the motor controller.

 Step 7: Locate and expand the ‘Motor 2 Output’ tab and make the necessary changes as you did above with Motor 1.

-Step 8: After adjustments have been made, select the ‘Save to Controller’ button on the right of the screen, shown in Figure 9.
+Step 8: After making adjustments, select the ‘Save to Controller’ button on the right of the screen, shown in Figure 9.

-The profile can also be saved to a disk as a backup by selecting the ‘Save Profile to Disk’ button on the right of the screen.
+You can save the profile on a disk as a backup by selecting the ‘Save Profile to Disk’ button on the right of the screen.